 Mental health.
 Individually two very mundane words, but when put together have so much stigma, you could almost feel the suffocation.
 One would not think that getting on a plane solo to fly to the other side of the world by yourself would help someone with anxiety, but I will try and change your mind.

 Mental Health does not just mean that you have something wrong with your brain.

 Very much like your physical health, your mental health needs to be taken care of too.

 Your brain is a very complex organ and a very vulnerable one.
 It can take only so many bashes before it breaks.
-There are many ways in which we can take care of our mental health especially in this stressful day and age and traveling is one of them.
+There are many ways to take care of our mental health, especially in this stressful day and age, and traveling is one of them.

 Travel has many benefits for both your physical and mental health.
 And who doesn’t want an excuse to book their next holiday?
 Below are just five of the ways that traveling can help your mental health.

-5 Ways Travelling Can Help Your Mental Health
+5 Ways Traveling Can Help Your Mental Health

 1. Solo Travel Gives You Time for Yourself